 Furthermore, if you also need to know whether you have the 32-bit or the 64-bit version of Office, click or tap on About Word or About followed by the name of the app that you have opened.

-A new window is opened, in which you can see the version number and architecture of your Microsoft Office.
+A new window is opened, in which you can see the product version number and architecture of your Microsoft Office.

 If you have Microsoft Office 2010, instead of an Account entry in the File menu, you should see a Help option.
 Click or tap on it, and the exact version and architecture (64-bit or 32-bit) of the suite is displayed on the right side of the menu.

-If you want even more detailed information about the version of Microsoft Office that you use, click or tap on Additional Version and Copyright Information and you get to see the About Microsoft Word window.
+If you want even more detailed information about the version of Microsoft Office that you use, click or tap Additional Version and Copyright Information and you get to see the About Microsoft Word window.

-If you have Microsoft Office 2007, in the Office menu, click or tap on the Word Options button.
+If you have Microsoft Office 2007, in the Office menu, click or tap the Word Options button.

 Select Resources on the left and you can see the exact version of Microsoft Office that you use on the right side, in the about Microsoft Office 2007 section.